eduardoshanahan/devcontainers-deploy-docker/README.md

 - Docker installed and running
 - Visual Studio Code installed
 - VS Code Remote - Containers extension installed
-- A remote server ready to work by ssh with a key deployed
+- An Ubuntu remote server ready to work by ssh with a key deployed

 ## Setup Instructions